jaceklaskowski/librarian-clojure/README.md

  3. In REPL, execute `(go)` to start a server and open the welcome page.
  4. To stop the server, execute `(stop)`.

+When you make changes to the templates, follow [Template out of date](https://github.com/swannodette/enlive-tutorial#template-out-of-date) and execute `(load "page")` at the REPL.

 ## How to contribute (test first, please)

  1. Open a terminal and fire up `lein midje --lazytest`